 Region: Hunter Valley

-Fruit Source: Situated in Pokolbin, the “Ivanhoe” vineyard is the Shiraz source for the wine.
-The vines have an aveage age of 40 years and dry land grown, thus ensuring low yields and high quality.
+Fruit Source: Situated in Pokolbin, the ‘Ivanhoe’ vineyard is the Shiraz source for this wine and has been consistently the best Shiraz fruit source since 2001.
+The vines have an average age of 40 years, with some much older and are dry-land grown, ensuring low yields and high quality.

-Fermentation & Maturation: Hand picked fruit was crushed into open vats and plunged twice daily to ensure maximum extraction.
-The wine was pressed out and transferred into French oak of which 30% was new.
-20 months later the wine was lightly egg white fined and bottled with minimal filtration.
+Fermentation & Maturation: Hand picked fruit was crushed into open vats and plunged twice daily to optimize flavour and tannin extraction.
+The wine was then lightly airbag pressed and transferred into French oak barriques of which 40% were new.
+After 20 months of maturation the wine was lightly egg white fined and then bottled with minimal filtration.

 Cellaring estimate: This wine has all the characteristics that are required for further long term cellaring.